pstat197/sandbox/README.md

 # sandbox

-template repository for class activity on git and github in pstat197a
+template repository for class activity on git actions and github in pstat197a